seqan/seqan/manual/source/Tutorial/Algorithms/PatternMatching/index.rst

 Subsequent calls of find can be used to find more occurrences of the ``needle``, until no more occurrences can be found and find returns ``false``.

 In general, search algorithms can be divided into algorithms that preprocess the ``needle`` (online search) or preprocess the ``haystack`` (index search).
+The additional section on Optimal Search Schemes is also an indexed search algorithm but due to a different interface separated into its own section.